-As your lifetime earnings increase, the amount you earn per download increases, too.
+“As your lifetime earnings increase, the amount you earn per download increases, too.”

 Sites like Etsy allow you to share your skills with the world — and paying customers — for just a fraction of what you’ll earn.
 According to the site:

-It doesn’t take much to list your items and once you make a sale, Etsy’s transaction fee is just 3.5%.
+“It doesn’t take much to list your items and once you make a sale, Etsy’s transaction fee is just 3.5%.”

 Perhaps you’re longing to explore your inner Picasso.
 If so, you might want to consider selling your art online.

 Although sometimes overlooked, the written word is an art form in its own right.
 If you have something to say and an interesting or endearing way of saying it, consider peddling your thoughts online in the form of a blog, article or even a list.
-(Yes, you read that last one correctly!)
+(Yes, you read that last one correctly.)

 Blogging has become big business in recent years, and aspiring and seasoned writers alike can cash in on the popularity of this growing industry.

-We are primarily looking for tips for our email newsletter, WorldStart’s Computer Tips.
+“We are primarily looking for tips for our email newsletter, WorldStart’s Computer Tips.
 This is published daily to 300,000 readers and focuses on tips and tricks the average computer user can utilize.
-We are also seeking feature articles for our website covering any and all aspects of computing.
+We are also seeking feature articles for our website covering any and all aspects of computing.”

-We will pay you $100 for your efforts.
-You don’t need to be an expert — you just need to have great English, a sense of humor, and a love for things unusual or interesting.
+“We will pay you $100 for your efforts.
+You don’t need to be an expert — you just need to have English equal to that of a native speaker, a sense of humor, and a love for things unusual or interesting.”

 Do you have other great tips for creative people looking to make some cash?
 Share them below or on our Facebook page.